Nothing kills productivity like a meeting-driven culture.

-Soon enough everyone’s day is sliced up into small one hour slots between meetings
+Soon enough everyone's day is sliced up into thin 30-to-60 min slots between meetings.

 Every time someone joins a meeting they lose where they were in their thought process.
 After the meeting, it can then take up to 15 minutes to return to the same place.
 Then there's the time lost before meetings start.
 When people know that they have a meeting in the next 15 minutes, they often won't bother starting on new tasks.
 They know that they are about to context-switch and prefer to avoid it.
 As a result, an hour long slot between two meetings can turn into only 30 minutes of productive work.
 Usually not enough to get anything meaningful done.
 Multiply this up and you'll end up with tens of hours of lost productivity.